-The Tribunal is an independent panel of people who have the power to discharge a person from the Mental Health Act.
+The Tribunal is a court who have the power to discharge a person from the Mental Health Act.

 If you are detained (sectioned) under the Mental Health Act or on a Community Treatment Order (CTO), you have the right to ask the Tribunal to look at your case.
 This is called ‘appealing’ to the Tribunal.

 The panel will have three members:

 - A judge, who will chair the panel